 Find Paid Search Opportunities

-But – if you need some quick wins or if you want to get more visibility for key terms, then you can take query data from successful pages and port them to AdWords.
+But – if you need some quick wins or if you want to get more visibility for key terms, then you can take query data from successful pages and port them to Google Ads.

 For example, suppose you have a product page that does well with generic keywords.
 It ranks, on average, between 4 and 5 organically.
 But – you know from your Analytics that the traffic you do get converts *really* well.

-You can export the queries from that page, wrap them in an exact phrase match type, and add the to AdWords.
+You can export the queries from that page, wrap them in an exact phrase match type, and add them to Google Ads.
 You’ll be able to buy your way to the top.